imalfect/KaspaNodeMonitor/README.md

 _NOTE_: Temporary.
 When released, this will be using a published image.

-Only the server will be started in this environment.
-It is expected your run this in the server that contains
+It is expected you run this in the server that's running `kaspad`.

+Frontend will be accessible via port `80`.

+Backend will be accessible via `8124`

 To use with Docker, run the command: